rakeshbal99/AwaazWrkshp2k17/projects.md

 *   #### Object Detection

-    ##### CA-CFAR
+    ##### Mission-Planner

-    *   Incorporated Cell Averaging CFAR Algorithm to detect Buoy and Marker
-    *   Used ROS to take data from the bag files
+    *   Implemented Mission Planner in ROS to perform actions and take decisions
-    *   Used OpenCV to implement the algorithm
+    *   Used Actionlib and Smach Packages of ROS to implement Mission Planner

     ##### HSV Thresholding